FBI Testimony on Trump Assassination & Netanyahu Speech Pt. 2

 How far away was Oswald from Kennedy?

-Someone who's searching for that and he's doing it a week in advance.
+Someone who's searching for that, and he's doing it a week in advance.

 Again, I don't want to characterize him.

-I frankly don't want to give him the credit of characterizing him as amateur or professional, but what I will say is that there are some things he did that involve a certain amount of planning and preparation.
+But what I will say is that there are some things he did that involve a certain amount of planning and preparation.

 We deal with much more sophisticated adversaries all the time.

-And you probably prepare for more sophisticated plans to target high-level officials.
+You probably prepare for more sophisticated plans to target high-level officials.

 You probably prepare for more sophisticated plans to target high-level officials, correct?

-Uh I don't have the answer to that sitting here right now.
+I don't have the answer to that sitting here right now.

 And that's important.